Fayetteville, Arkansas: Settlement through Antebellum period

 In 1828, George McGarrah settled at Big Spring with his family on the modern day corner of Spring and Willow, founding the town of Washington, and starting work on the courthouse.
 On October 17, Washington County was established, Washington chosen as the county seat.
 The Washington Courthouse was finished in 1829, and also contained the post office.
 Later in the year Postmaster Larkin Newton changed the name to the Fayetteville Courthouse, to avoid confusing with Washington, Hempstead County.
 Two councilmen selected to name the city were from Fayetteville, Tennessee, which was itself named for Fayetteville, North Carolina (where some of its earliest residents had lived before moving to Tennessee).
 That original Fayetteville was named for General Lafayette, a French general who helped the colonies gain independence in the American Revolutionary War.

 The first store in Fayetteville was opened by John Nye in a small building constructed by James Holmsley.
-In 1832 David Walker, Chief Justice of the Arkansas supreme court, built a double log cabin on what is now Center Street.
+In 1832 David Walker, Chief Justice of the Arkansas Supreme Court, built a double log cabin on what became Center Street.
 In 1822 Archibald Yell, the second Governor of Arkansas, built a house and called it "Waxhaw" after his home in North Carolina.
-This was on the outskirts of town then but now is a street named after him that connects College and School streets.
+The house was on the outskirts of town then but the area has since named a street after him which connects College and School streets.
 The first hotels were the Burnside House and the Onstott House.
 Fayetteville was incorporated as a town on November 3, 1836.

 In 1859, a city charter was obtained from the Legislature.
-During the Civil War the municipal government was suspended and was not reinstated until 1867.
+During the American Civil War the municipal government was suspended and was not reinstated until 1867.
 P.V.
 Rhea was the president of the town trustees in 1836; J.W.
 Walker was the first mayor under the charter of 1859, and M.L.
 Harrison was the first mayor when the government was reorganized in 1867.
-The telegraph came to Fayetteville in 1860, strung along the Military Road from St. Louis, Missouri, to Little Rock.
+The telegraph came to Fayetteville in 1860, strung along Military Road from St. Louis, Missouri, to Little Rock, Arkansas.